-Options Granted in Options Granted in Options Granted in Options Granted under the Plan 2007 Under the 2007 Plan 2008 Under the 2007 Plan 2009 Under the 2007 Plan Average risk-free rate of return 5.22% 4.61% 4.52% 3.26% Expected term 5.61 Years 5.80 Years 5.75 Years 5.75 Years Volatility rate 50.13% 46.50% 62.20% 75.70% Dividend yield 0% 0% 0% 0%
+Options Granted in 2008 Under the 2007 Plan Options Granted in 2009 Under the 2007 Plan Options Granted in 2010 Under the 2007 Plan Average risk-free rate of return 4.52% 3.26% 2.28%-2.47% Expected term 5.75 Years 5.75 Years 5.75-6 Years Volatility rate 62.20% 75.7% 49.8%-50.4% Dividend yield 0% 0% 0%

-The risk-free rate for periods within the expected life of the option is based on the implied yield rates of China International Bond denominated in U.S. dollars as of the valuation date.
+The risk-free rate for periods within the expected life of the option is based on the implied yield rates of U.S Treasury Zero-coupon Bond as of the valuation date.
 The expected life of options represents the period of time the granted options are expected to be outstanding.
-As the Company had not previously granted options, no historical exercising pattern could be followed in estimating the expected life.
+The Company had limited historical exercising pattern.
 Therefore, the expected life was estimated as the average of the contractual term and the vesting period.
 The Company has not paid dividends in the past nor does it expect to pay dividends in the foreseeable future.
 Because the Company lacks sufficient trading history, the expected volatility was based on the historical volatilities of comparable publicly traded companies engaged in similar businesses.
+Since 2010, the expected volatility was based on the historical daily stock price of the Company, annualized.